BigColaXD/codex-redteam-mode/README.md

 English | [中文](./README_ZH.md)

 > **Normal by default.
 Offensive only when explicitly armed.**
+> There are still issues with the installation script.
+Please configure it manually (or have codex configure it).

 A lightweight, phase-aware red-team operating profile for Codex.